 My First Guinea Pigs: The Leaders

-People often repeat, like children, the behaviors we see from our parents, and organizations work similarly.
+People often repeat, like children, the behaviors they see from their parents, and organizations work similarly.
 Managers act in a certain way.
 Over time, we begin to behave the same way as our colleagues, without even realizing it.
-We adopt both good or bad habits, but the idea is we need to stay aware of how we respond to each other – especially how we react to the feedback from each other.
+We adopt both good and bad habits, but the idea is we need to stay aware of how we respond to each other – especially how we react to feedback from each other.
 By now, I understood that having a culture where everyone would be accountable and use the power of the leadership within themselves would equate to our organization being better aligned with our values and drive better results.

 Indeed, the Management Team was no exception in this story.
-The No-Ego approach needed to start at the top to ensure we would instill a workplace free of drama, rather than just talking about it.
+The No Ego approach needed to start at the top to ensure we would instill a workplace free of drama, rather than just talking about it.
 With this, we created an HR Tips session for the leadership team.
 The first session covered the No Ego book, all in under 10 minutes.
 Everyone was excited to learn more.
 The ten minutes extended to a session of more than 30 minutes.
-A lot of things came out between the directors – including some laughs recognizing themselves in some examples as they uncovered for themselves we were drowning in the full-ego.
-This session was such a success that we decided to build our 2020 Epics and some of our supporting quarterly Rocks around the No-Ego principal.
-They included: back to basics, facts-first, no-ego, no-drama, setting proper expectations, and most of all, accountability.
+A lot of things came out between the directors – including some laughs recognizing themselves in some examples as they uncovered for themselves we were drowning in the full ego.
+This session was such a success that we decided to build our 2020 Epics and some of our supporting quarterly Rocks around the No Ego principle.
+They included: back to basics, facts-first, no ego, no drama, setting proper expectations, and most of all, accountability.